XinyuanLu00/PsychologyRS_Paper_List/README.md

 # Personality and Emotions in RecSys PaperList
-This is a paper list for Personality and Emotions in Recommendation Systems  The content is listed in the following table.
+This is a paper list for Personality and Emotions in Recommendation Systems.
+Personality and Emotions are listed in separate tables.
 ## Personality-based RecSys:
 ### Survey:
 **A Survey of Personality-aware *